catppuccin/userstyles/.github/PULL_REQUEST_TEMPLATE/userstyle-update.md

 ## 🗒 Checklist 🗒

-- [ ] I have read and followed Catppuccin's [contributing guidelines](https://userstyles.catppuccin.com/contributing/).
+- [ ] I have read and followed Catppuccin's [userstyle contributing guidelines](https://userstyles.catppuccin.com/contributing/).

 <!-- Please let us know for reviewing purposes whether or not your pull request was created in whole or in part using AI/LLMs. -->